 The best (and easiest) chicken salad

-This Cranberry Pecan Chicken Salad is on HEAVY rotation in my house.
+This simple recipe for Cranberry Pecan Chicken Salad is on HEAVY rotation in my house.
 It's probably my favorite chicken salad, next to Sazon Chicken Salad.
-It's so simple, yet so delicious, and is one of my favorite ways to use up leftover rotisserie or grilled chicken.
+It's so simple, yet so delicious, and is one of my favorite things to do with leftover rotisserie or grilled chicken. it's great for sandwiches, and also makes a quick snack!

 What goes into the Cranberry Pecan Chicken Salad recipe